tmarzeion/openmrs-owa-conceptdictionary/README.md

 ### Releasing

 Set version in bintray.json and package.json to the version you want to release.
 Next create a new tag named after the version or create a release from [GitHub Releases](https://github.com/rkorytkowski/openmrs-owa-conceptdictionary/releases).
 The zip will be automatically pushed to Bintray by Travis-ci.
-Set version in bintray.json and package.json the next development version.
+Set version in bintray.json and package.json to the next development version.

 ### Local Deploy